core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 4: OSCORE Request, Client

-This section contains a test vector for a CoAP GET /tv1 request protected with OSCORE.
+This section contains a test vector for a OSCORE protected CoAP GET request using the security context derived in {{key-der-tv}}.
 The unprotected request only contains the Uri-Path option.

 CoAP unprotected request: 0x440149c60000f2a7396c6f63616c686f737483747631 (22 bytes)